 Signs and Symptoms

-If your child is otherwise well but has a high fever over 102 degrees Fahrenheit for 4 days, followed by a rash on the torso, he or she likely has roseola.
+If your child is otherwise well but has a high fever over 102 degrees Fahrenheit for 4 days followed by a rash on the trunk, he or she is likely to have roseola.

-The fever that accompanies roseola is followed immediately by the appearance of rose-pink, flat or slightly raised bumps 2–3 mm in diameter that begin on the torso and may spread to the neck as well as the arms and legs (upper and lower extremities).
+The fever is followed immediately by the appearance of rose-pink, flat or slightly raised bumps 2–3 mm in diameter that begin on the trunk and may spread to the neck as well as the arms and legs (upper and lower extremities).

 Roseola goes away without any treatment.
 However, you might:

 - Control the child's fever with acetaminophen (Tylenol®) or ibuprofen and cool sponge baths.
-(Note: Do not use very cold water, ice, or alcohol rubs.)
+(Do not use very cold water, ice, or alcohol rubs.)

 - Encourage the child to drink fluids to avoid dehydration.